 Standard Project Requirements Applicable?
 (Y/N) Timing Implementing Entity Verifying/Monitoring Entity identify significant infestations of invasive plant species (i.e., those rated as invasive by Cal-IPC or designated as noxious weeds by California Department of Food and Agriculture) during reconnaissance-level surveys and target them for removal during treatment activities.
 Treatment methods will be selected based on the invasive species present and may include herbicide application, manual or mechanical treatments, prescribed burning, and/or herbivory, and will be designed to maximize success in killing or removing the invasive plants and preventing reestablishment based on the life history characteristics of the invasive plant species present.
 Treatments will be focused on removing invasive plant species that cause ecological harm to native vegetation types, especially those that can alter fire cycles; treat invasive plant biomass onsite to eliminate seeds and propagules and prevent reestablishment or dispose of invasive plant biomass offsite at an appropriate waste collection facility (if not kept on site); transport invasive plant materials in a closed container or bag to prevent the spread of propagules during transport; and implement Fire and Fuel Management BMPs outlined in the "Preventing the Spread of Invasive Plants: Best Management Practices for Land Mangers" (Cal-IPC 2012, or current version).
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Wildlife I. L L SPR BIO-10: Survey for Special-Status Wildlife and Nursery Sites.
+Wildlife SPR BIO-10: Survey for Special-Status Wildlife and Nursery Sites.
 If SPR BIO-1 determines that suitable habitat for special-status wildlife species or nurseries of any wildlife species is present and cannot be avoided, the project proponent will require a qualified RPF or biologist to conduct focused or protocol-level surveys for special-status wildlife species or nursery sites (e.g., bat maternity roosts, deer fawning areas, heron or egret rookeries, monarch overwintering sites) with potential to be directly or indirectly affected by a treatment activity.
 The survey area will be determined by a qualified RPF or biologist based on the species and habitats and any recommended buffer distances in agency protocols.
 The qualified RPF or biologist will determine if following an established protocol is required, and the project proponent may consult with CDFW and/or USFWS for technical information regarding appropriate survey protocols.
 Unless otherwise specified in a protocol, the survey will be conducted no more than 14 days prior to the beginning of treatment activities.
-Focused or protocol surveys for a special-status Initial Treatment: Y Treatment Maintenance: Y Prior to all Treatment Activities; A Bald Eagle was observed within the habitat shown on the Bio STZ map.
-This area will require focused surveys looking for nests prior to treatment within this area.
-See attachment C. This SPR only applies to Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District
+Focused or protocol surveys for a special-status Initial Treatment: Y Treatment Maintenance: Y Prior to all Treatment Activities: Based on results of SPR BIO- 1, the only area this will be required for is around class II watercourses, and/or springs and wet areas (See PSA California Red- legged Frog and Red-bellied Newt).
+Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District